mohanapriyan2006/DSA_leetcode/leetcode_2025_feb.md

 ### Example 1:

 Input: nums = [1,1,1,2,2,3]
-Output: 5, nums = [1,1,2,2,3,_]
+<br/>Output: 5, nums = [1,1,2,2,3,_]
-Explanation: Your function should return k = 5, with the first five elements of nums being 1, 1, 2, 2 and 3 respectively.
+<br/>Explanation: Your function should return k = 5, with the first five elements of nums being 1, 1, 2, 2 and 3 respectively.
 It does not matter what you leave beyond the returned k (hence they are underscores).

 ### Example 2:

 Input: nums = [0,0,1,1,1,1,2,3,3]
-Output: 7, nums = [0,0,1,1,2,3,3,_,_]
+<br/>Output: 7, nums = [0,0,1,1,2,3,3,_,_]
-Explanation: Your function should return k = 7, with the first seven elements of nums being 0, 0, 1, 1, 2, 3 and 3 respectively.
+<br/>Explanation: Your function should return k = 7, with the first seven elements of nums being 0, 0, 1, 1, 2, 3 and 3 respectively.
 It does not matter what you leave beyond the returned k (hence they are underscores).